-In the Locking status parameter the Hardware locked option is displayed \rightarrow \square 152.
+In the Locking status parameter the Hardware locked option is displayed \rightarrow \square 136.
 In addition, on the local display the \square -symbol appears in front of the parameters in the header of the operational display and in the navigation view.

-- 2. Setting the write protection (WP) switch on the main electronics module to the OFF position (factory setting) disables hardware write protection. - display, the 🗈-symbol disappears from in front of the parameters in the header of the operational display and in the navigation view.
+- 2. Setting the write protection (WP) switch on the main electronics module to the OFF position (factory setting) disables hardware write protection. - ightharpoonup No option is displayed in the Locking status parameter ightharpoonup 136.
+On the local display, the 🗈-symbol disappears from in front of the parameters in the header of the operational display and in the navigation view.